179 AutoML and Automated Model Selection

 \[ \mathrm{EI}(\lambda) = \mathbb{E}\left[\max\left(0,\ \mathcal{L}_{\text{best}} - \mathcal{L}(\lambda)\right)\right], \]

-Gaussian processes are the textbook surrogate, but they assume smooth, continuous spaces and scale poorly with the number of evaluations.
+Gaussian processes are the textbook surrogate, but they assume smooth, continuous spaces and scale poorly with the number of evaluations, with naive inference cost growing cubically in the number of observations.
 CASH spaces are neither smooth nor purely continuous.
 For this reason Auto-WEKA and Auto-sklearn use random forest surrogates through the SMAC algorithm.
 Random forests handle conditional and categorical variables natively, give a usable uncertainty estimate from the variance across trees, and remain cheap to update as evaluations accumulate.

 179.3.2 3.2 The Auto-sklearn system